eapache/starscope/doc/USER_GUIDE.md

 Queries using regular expressions are generally supported, and will be tried against both the base name and the fully-qualified name (again using `::` as the scope separator).

+You can optionally filter records based on their metadata prior to the actual query, by prefixing comma-separated `KEY:VALUE` pairs to the query string.
+A common use of this is to restrict a query to files of a given language, for example with `-q lang:ruby,calls,new`.

 Exporting
 ---------